 The motor vehicle travel lane reduction from four lanes to three lanes will eliminate the multiple threat conflict where the lead car that stops for a person walking across the street blocks a second motorist traveling behind from being able to see the pedestrian.
-A bikeway will reduce the likelihood of bicyclists traveling on sidewalks making the sidewalks more comfortable and safe for pedestrians.
+A bikeway will provide a dedicated space for bicyclists, and will reduce the likelihood of bicyclists traveling on sidewalks making the sidewalks more comfortable and safe for pedestrians.
 The recommended center turn lane is expected to reduce the frequency of head-on collisions.
 The center turn lane also would make it easier for motorists to turn left from side streets onto Central Avenue, and would make it easier for people to cross the street since they would be crossing three motor vehicle travel lanes instead of four.
 The concept recommends that some intersections have improved visibility with curb extensions, which make it easier to see people trying to walk across the street.